Last Updated on February 7, 2022 by Editorial Staff

 Of course, freedom means different things to different people, there’s no right or wrong definition in this context.
 For me, it means working how and when I want and taking time out to suit me.
 It means being available for opportunities that present themselves at short notice whether that’s a beach walk, an event or going on holiday several times a year.

 In my case, it wasn’t just about money.
 To my family’s horror, I walked away from a successful business in order to create a lifestyle business that could give me the freedom and flexibility I’d so desperately craved for years, so I do know what it takes to achieve this.

 I also know it’s doable, it doesn’t happen overnight and it requires action along with persistence, hard work and commitment.

 Now I’m not suggesting for one moment you walk away from your job without a plan.
 We all have responsibilities and I agree paying the bills is vital.
 We need food, shelter and clothing to survive but in order to thrive, we need more than that?

 So what is it that makes a woman in her middle years or even later change careers?

 Well as you already know, your younger self would never have sought out the things you may be seeking now nor would she have attached the same importance to the things you’re finding important now.

 Freedom would not have been on your radar back then neither would stillness or the beauty that surrounds you.
 Let’s face it you probably didn’t even have the time to lift your head up let alone look around you simply because you were busy.
 And if you were lucky and did have time, those things wouldn’t have appealed to you anyway, back in the day.

-In fact, if you are tail end baby boomer; then chances are you’re possibly in the best financial position of your life so far as “embracing change” is concerned.
-If you’re in any doubt as to whether or not this is your time, a good place to start is with is the well-known:
+In fact, if you are a tail-end baby boomer; then chances are you’re possibly in the best financial position of your life so far as “embracing change” is concerned.
+If you’re in any doubt as to whether or not this is your time, a good place to start is with is well-known: